How to make a git server/website

 folder not the actual files (called the workspace) to save space.

-It’s a convention to to suffix a bare repository with the .git
+It’s a convention to to suffix a bare repository with the .git extension.

 mkdir repo.git